 In short time, I accepted that my short-term memory had been massively impaired by my RTC.
 I took onboard the advice to use coping strategies, as my memory could not be trained or repaired - for my recovery outcome this advice was priceless.

 I very rarely needed to consult my phone to check the front door was locked or to find my car as simply having the knowledge that I could do so if needed seemed to make my memory kick into gear and recall the necessary information.

 I've observed many people (e.g. elderly folk) draw a false inference that their impaired short-term memory is somehow indicative of their cognitive ability deteriorating.
 People can become extremely frustrated with themselves, despite their long-term memory often still being fantastic.
 I make an analogy to far-sightedness, where many people accept that they:

 I learned that short-term and long-term memory are processed in different parts of the brain and it's useful to accept that one part can deteriorate at a different rate than another - just like with the eyesight issue.
-Acceptance of short-term memory weakness has been a huge contributing factor to my recovery, as getting frustrated is entirely counter-production and would simply make matters worse.
+Acceptance of short-term memory limitations has been a huge contributing factor to my recovery, as getting frustrated is entirely counter-productive and would simply make matters worse.

 Unwittingly, I still took lots of enjoyment from self-testing during recovery - just not for anything related to short-term memory.

 Jigsaws: I'd make notes of how many pieces I was putting together in a five minute period.
 I'd typically think I'd only placed about 6 or 7 pieces, whereas my scribbled note may indicate I'd actually done 30.

 Walking Strides: I used to walk a familiar hilly path home after visiting my mother.
 I'd measure the number of strides I'd taken, say, 500.
 Each subsequent walk I would lengthen my stride to get the number down.